Red Bull Valparaiso Cerro Abajo - Pinkbike

 Czech Republic’s Tomas Slavik dominated this year’s Red Bull Valparaiso Cerro Abajo, securing his first ever title after a tight race against the clock.

-Valparaiso, the World Heritage Site saw 40 international athletes compete in a spectacular urban downhill race –celebrating it’s 15th anniversary– negotiating some of the most testing corners round the cobbled streets and stairs along the 1.8km course in the coastal port.
+Valparaiso, the World Heritage Site saw 40 international athletes compete in a spectacular urban downhill race – celebrating it’s 15th anniversary – negotiating some of the most testing corners round the cobbled streets and stairs along the 1.8km course in the coastal port.

 It was a record time in the 15th staging of the event, where Slavik clocked a time of two minutes 48.48 seconds to win by just over two seconds from British Bernard Kerr (2:50:56) followed by local favorite Pedro Ferreira (2:52:52), who won the support of the audience.